RealAnimmo/Detect_Error_Message/README.md

 # Error Message detector

-A Python script to detect if a sentence contains a error message.
+This Python script is designed to identify whether a given sentence contains an error message.

 ## Description